Jahnavi-0305/Applied-Agentic-AI/new-folder/Toolcalling.md

 This example demonstrates how to:

-1. Define custom tools using `@tool`
+1. Define custom tools using `@tool` ( Any function you write yourself with @tool = local tool.)
-2. Bind tools to an LLM
+3. Bind tools to an LLM
-3. Let the LLM choose the appropriate tool
+4. Let the LLM choose the appropriate tool
-4. Execute the selected tool
+5. Execute the selected tool
-5. Return the tool result back to the LLM for a final answer
+6. Return the tool result back to the LLM for a final answer

 ---